Faboslav/progressive-media/README.md

 ProgressiveMedia is a fast, optimalized and lightweight library written in plain vanilla javascript.

-It allows you to eliminating unnecessary loading of non visible images and iframes and thus speeding up the web application.
+It eliminates unnecessary loading of non visible images and iframes and thus speeding up the web application.

 Only images and iframes which are visible in the viewport and it's configured offset are smoothly loaded, loading is also considered in the resize event.